jp-sampaio/jotapsampaio/README.md

 <p>
   Hi 👋, I'm João Paulo!
 A student fascinated in learning more and more about developing intelligent and efficient solutions.

-  - 🌱 I'm currently studying analysis and development at Estacio, as well as full stack courses in Python and learning SQL.
+  - 🌱 I'm currently studying data analysis with a focus on SQL, Python, Power BI, and Excel, to create insights and important visualizations for daily decision-making.

   - 🔭 I am looking for my first job opportunity.
 </p>